-While the named executor can file a competing petition and an opposition to...Read more »
+While the named executor can file a competing petition and an opposition...Read more »

 Also, the court may not take kindly to the brother delaying the matter, and failing to lodge the will within the required time period.
-(There is no "deadline" by which Probate needs to be opened, but there is a deadline to lodge the will with the court.)
-This means...Read more »
+(There is no "deadline" by which Probate needs to be opened, but there is a deadline to lodge the will with the court.)...Read more »

 In 2009, my grandmother paid a real estate broker (referred by a church member) draw up a revocable living trust for her house (it's listed in exhibit A of the trust), he didn't tell her she needed a quitclaim deed.
 She died 2/11/18 not realizing this was an issue.
-My Aunt is successor trustee and...
+My Aunt is successor...
 Read more »

 The court will not should not care about the time between the creation of the Trust and the date of death.
 They will care that their was an intent to transfer the home into the Trust.
-If the trust has incorporation language, for example "All property listed on Exhibit A is...Read more »
+If the trust has incorporation language, for example "All property listed on Exhibit...Read more »

 My mother is recently deceased and the insurance company denied her claim.
 They did however, mail me a check to the estate of my deceased mother.
 There is no estate or a need for one or probate, there is no assets, money, property etc and I am the Survivor/Heir/Beneficiary and Executor.
 I was...
 Read more »